groue/GRMustache/Guides/delegate.md

 The [Mustache specification](https://github.com/mustache/spec) does not have the concept of "tag delegates".

-**As a consequence, if your goal is to design templates that remain compatible with [other Mustache implementations](https://github.com/defunkt/mustache/wiki/Other-Mustache-implementations), use `GRMustacheTagDelegate` with great care.**
+**As a consequence, if your goal is to design templates that are compatible with [other Mustache implementations](https://github.com/defunkt/mustache/wiki/Other-Mustache-implementations), use `GRMustacheTagDelegate` with great care.**

 [up](../../../../GRMustache#documentation), [next](compatibility.md)